shinyfrog/SFPSDWriter/README.md

     // We have to close every group we've opened [psdWriter closeCurrentGroupLayer]; // second group
     [psdWriter closeCurrentGroupLayer]; // first group

+    // We can change the embedded color profile of the document (for example with an "sRGB IEC61966-2.1") [psdWriter setColorProfile:SFPSDSRGBColorProfile];

     // We'll write our test file to the Desktop NSString *basePath = [NSHomeDirectory() stringByAppendingPathComponent:@"Desktop"];